Doris Lessing

 Lessing was awarded the 2007 Nobel Prize in Literature.
 In awarding the prize, the Swedish Academy described her as "that epicist of the female experience, who with scepticism, fire and visionary power has subjected a divided civilisation to scrutiny".
 Lessing was the oldest person ever to receive the Nobel Prize in Literature, at age 87.

-In 2001 Lessing was awarded the David Cohen Prize for a lifetime's achievement in British literature.
-In 2008 The Times ranked her fifth on a list of "The 50 greatest British writers since 1945".
+In 2001, Lessing was awarded the David Cohen Prize for a lifetime's achievement in British literature.
+In 2008, The Times ranked her fifth on a list of "The 50 greatest British writers since 1945".

 Life

 Early life

-Lessing was born Doris May Tayler in Kermanshah, Persia, on 22 October 1919, to Captain Alfred Tayler and Emily Maude Tayler (née McVeagh), both British subjects.
+Lessing was born Doris May Tayler in Kermanshah, Iran, on 22 October 1919, to Captain Alfred Tayler and Emily Maude Tayler (née McVeagh), both British subjects.
 Her father, who had lost a leg during his service in World War I, met his future wife, a nurse, at the Royal Free Hospital in London where he was recovering from his amputation.
-The couple moved to Persia, for Alfred to take a job as a clerk for the Imperial Bank of Persia.
+The couple moved to Iran, for Alfred to take a job as a clerk for the Imperial Bank of Persia.

-In 1925 the family moved to the British colony of Southern Rhodesia (now Zimbabwe) to farm maize and other crops on about 1000 acre of bush that Alfred bought.
+In 1925, the family moved to the British colony of Southern Rhodesia (now Zimbabwe) to farm maize and other crops on about 1000 acre of bush that Alfred bought.
 In the rough environment, his wife Emily aspired to lead an Edwardian lifestyle.
 It might have been possible had the family been wealthy; in reality, they were short of money and the farm delivered very little income.

-As a girl Doris was educated first at the Dominican Convent High School, a Roman Catholic convent all-girls school in the Southern Rhodesian capital of Salisbury (now Harare).
+As a girl, Lessing was educated first at the Dominican Convent High School, a Roman Catholic convent all-girls school in the Southern Rhodesian capital of Salisbury (now Harare).
 Then followed a year at Girls High School in Salisbury.
 She left school at age 13 and was self-educated from then on.
 She left home at 15 and worked as a nursemaid.
 She started reading material that her employer gave her on politics and sociology and began writing around this time.

-In 1937 Doris moved to Salisbury to work as a telephone operator, and she soon married the man who became her first husband, civil servant Frank Wisdom, with whom she had two children (John, 1940–1992, and Jean, born in 1941), before the marriage ended in 1943.
+In 1937, Lessing moved to Salisbury to work as a telephone operator, and she soon married her first husband, civil servant Frank Wisdom, with whom she had two children (John, 1940–1992, and Jean, born in 1941), before the marriage ended in 1943.
 Lessing left the family home in 1943, leaving the two children with their father.